Lithin1/portfolio-client/README.md

 This project’s frontend code, including UI design and implementation, is kept private to ensure the protection of original design concepts and prevent unauthorized reuse.

-If you're a recruiter, collaborator, or organization interested in reviewing the UI or source code for evaluation or collaboration:
+If you're a recruiter, collaborator, or organization interested in reviewing the UI or source code for evaluation or collaboration

+feel free to reach out:
 📧 Email: lithinmajji@gmail.com 💼 LinkedIn: https://www.linkedin.com/in/lithin-majji-a191211b0/

-I’d be happy to grant access upon request.

 I'm happy to share access upon genuine request.